Home

 Some cats in the USA developed CKD during the

 contaminated pet food scandal of 2007.
-I still hear from people almost five
+I still hear from people ten

 years later whose cats were affected, and I'm pleased to say that some of

 them are still going strong.
-This section includes information
+This page includes information